 Creating An E-shop

-The website needed to look engaging and in keeping with the brand as a whole.
+The website needed to look engaging and be in keeping with the brand as a whole.
 Packaging like one business and a website that looked like another would potentially put off customers and larger retail brands.

 A Piece UI Design